 Although diminished value claims are on the rise in Texas, insurance companies still feel like they are winning the war.
 Insurance claims adjusters know that for the majority of people the adjuster can take advantage of the claimant’s inexperience in dealing with insurance claims and personal injury litigation.

 Insurance claims adjusters have heard everything imaginable and they know all of the tricks to frustrate, manipulate and stall claimants.
 They know as long as you do not retain an attorney they will have the upper hand.
 While it is possible to negotiate a diminished value claim on your own, many claims adjusters will never give your settlement offers the same kind of consideration they will an offer coming from an attorney.
-That can result in accepting a substantially lower settlement than what an attorney could obtain for you.
+That can result in accepting a substantially lower settlement than what a car accident attorney could obtain for you.

 An important part of the settlement process is determining what claims you have.
 It is common for people to either massively undervalue or massively overvalue it.
 However, these five mistakes are sure to make it hard for the claims adjuster to take you seriously: